Detroit Pistons game vs. Toronto Raptors: Time, TV channel, injury report and more

 Detroit Pistons injury report vs. Toronto Raptors

-Pistons forward Ausar Thompson (illness) did not play against the Charlotte Hornets and has been ruled out for the second straight game.
-Guard Quentin Grimes returned against Charlotte and played over 21 minutes after missing four straight games and should be good to go against the Raptors.
+Pistons forward Ausar Thompson (illness) did not play against the Charlotte Hornets and is listed as day-to-day, while guard Quentin Grimes returned against Charlotte and played over 21 minutes after missing four straight games and should be good to go against the Raptors.

 The Raptors have an extended injury report.
 Chris Boucher (knee), D.J.
-Carton (ankle), Jakob Poeltl (hand), RJ Barrett (personal) and Scottie Barnes (hand) are all out for the game against the Pistons.
-Immanuel Quickley (hip) and Gary Trent Jr. (groin) are both listed as questionable.
+Carton (ankle), Jakob Poeltl (hand), RJ Barrett (personal) and Scottie Barnes (hand) are all listed as out for the game against the Pistons.
+Meanwhile, Emmanuel Quickley (hip) and Gary Trent Jr. (groin) are both listed as questionable.

-SIGNS OF IMPROVEMENT: James Wiseman's hard work, patience starting to pay off with Pistons
+SHOWING SIGNS OF IMPROVEMENT: James Wiseman's hard work, patience starting to pay off with Detroit Pistons

 Pistons: PG Cade Cunningham, G Jaden Ivey, F Ausar Thompson, PF Isaiah Stewart, C Jalen Duren.